-When teaching Mel Gibson and Heath Ledger how to shoot a muzzle-loading rifle, technical advisor Mark Baker gave them the advice to "aim small, miss small", meaning that if you aim at a man and miss, you miss the man, while if you aim at a button (for instance) and miss, you still hit the man.
-Gibson liked this bit advice so much he incorporated it into the movie, just prior to the ambush scene.
+When teaching Mel Gibson and Heath Ledger how to shoot a muzzle-loading rifle, Technical Advisor Mark Baker gave them the advice to "aim small, miss small", meaning that if you aim at a man and miss, you miss the man, while if you aim at a button (for instance) and miss, you still hit the man.
+Gibson liked this bit advice so much, he incorporated it into the movie, just prior to the ambush scene.

 Screenwriter Robert Rodat called the final battle a hybrid between the Battle of Guilford Courthouse and the Battle of Cowpens: The mixture of militia and Continental army in the battle.
-The militia's reputation of not holding and the tactic of using that to lure the British in.
+The militia's reputation of not holding, and the tactic of using that, to lure the British in.
 The militia only firing a couple of volleys before a planned retreat to a secondary line composed of the Continental army.
 The Continental army firing and then performing a bayonet charge.

-The Battle of Cowpens, upon which this movie is based, took place on January 17th, 1781.
+The Battle of Cowpens, upon which this movie is based, took place on January 17, 1781.
 This battle has been commemorated by the U.S. Navy, which named two ships after it.
-USS Cowpens (CVL 25) was a WWII light aircraft carrier which won 12 battle stars, more than any other light carrier in the war and was the first ship to enter Tokyo Harbor and land Marines on the Japanese mainland.
-USS Cowpens (CG 63) is an Aegis Guided Missile Cruiser serving in the Pacific fleet from San Diego, CA.
+The U.S.S.
+Cowpens (CVL 25) was a World War II light aircraft carrier, which won twelve battle stars, more than any other light carrier in the war, and was the first ship to enter Tokyo Harbor, and land Marines on the Japanese mainland.
+The U.S.S.
+Cowpens (CG 63) is an Aegis Guided Missile Cruiser, serving in the Pacific Fleet, from San Diego, California.

 The score used in the film is also used as the opening music in the 2004 television series Jack & Bobby (2004).
-Both featured Logan Lerman who played Benjamin Martin's youngest son William, and future president Robert (Bobby) McCallister.
+Both featured Logan Lerman, who played Benjamin Martin's youngest son William, and future president Robert (Bobby) McCallister.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.